University of Technology Sydney

 Teaching and learning strategies

-This subject is offered in weekly mode.
-The subject is experienced through a blend of face-face classes and independent study activities.
-Hence, there will be pre-class activities to be completed before most classes.
-This blended, flexible approach to the subject is designed to cater for the wide range of students’ background experiences, capabilities and interests.
+This subject is offered in a blended mode consisting of face-to-face block classes (Saturdays), twilight sessions (online mid-week) and independent study activities.
+This flexible approach to the subject is designed to cater for the wide range of students’ background experiences, capabilities, interests and commitments.
 It is also designed to encourage students to engage in peer support activities and develop autonomous learning strategies.
-The subject includes structured workshops, tutorials, discussions, webinars, screencasts, individual research and engagement in assignments that critically examine and apply current thinking in the area.
+The subject includes structured workshops, tutorials, discussions, webinars, screencasts, individual research and engagement in assessments that critically examine and apply current thinking in the area.
 Early formative feedback will be provided after assignment one and two proposals.

 Independent study activities.
 Throughout the session, students will engage in pre-class independent study mode (ISM) activities relevant to their interests as outlined on Canvas.
 They will exchange ideas with peers and staff in a range of online fora.
 The online and offline learning tasks will help students to ‘co-own’ the learning process.